Ladies and gentlemen, Bo Snerdley is my boss today.

 It's why they're passing a baton to him, hoping that it's so heavy that he's got so much in his plate and that starting gate that he can't help but stumble.

-And this is uh this is part of politics.
+And this is part of politics.

 And Obama really hadn't defined himself because he's image.